HIDDEN POTENTIAL

 In these drills, the attacking player not only got opportunities to attack and finish the point, but the defending player was also learning to anticipate better and look for opportunities to pass the player at the net or lob them.
 The Finish applies to both sides of the net, not just the attacking player!

-the point, are we paying enough attention to
+Although the rally is important to setting up the point, are we paying enough attention to actually finishing the point? |

 The results during the first day were not encouraging.
 I witnessed the same sloppy finish to the points, poor anticipation, and slow decision-making.
 But by as early as the second session, everything improved dramatically.
 There was a vast improvement.